 Mental Health in the Working World

-In recent years, atypical forms of employment have steadily increased in number.
-These forms of employment differ markedly from "normal" employment relationships.
+In recent years, the number of atypical froms of employment has steadily increased.
+These forms of employment differ from "normal" employment.
 Examples of such work include contract and temporary employment, fixed-term employment, part-time employment, self-employment, solo self-employment, multiple jobs and freelance work.

 A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge regarding atypical employment.
-The review also considers its correlations with (mental) health and well-being.
-It also describes its links to motivation, job satisfaction and performance.
+The review also considers its correlation with (mental) health and well-being.
+Further, it describes its links to motivation, job satisfaction and performance.
 In addition, the scoping review reveals research gaps and discusses options for designing this factor.

 The scoping review on atypical employment is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
-The project assesses mental load factors by means of the state of scientific knowledge.
+The project assesses mental load factors based on the state of scientific knowledge.

 For further information please refer to our German Website.